 Starting in management of the camp led him into other ministry areas.
 It was there Mark confirmed his passion to worship and lead others in worship.
 While he primarily uses music as his tool, he also teaches from the Word of God through object lessons and sharing his life story.
 But it was after 10 years of full-time service to the Lord that Mark’s real break through occurred.
 Shortly after his son-in-law was diagnosed with incurable cancer Mark’s overly busy schedule culminated in a complete “shut down”.
 Forced to be quiet, Mark heard the Lord again.
 This time it was not to “get busy in ministry” but to be God’s friend.
 Through that quiet time he realized he had been avoiding many hurts and poor choices from his past by keeping so busy with good things there was no time to dig deep.

-Now more than 5 years later, with those hurts and poor choices dealt with Mark has accepted the call to return to ministry.
+Now, years later, with those hurts and poor choices dealt with Mark has accepted the call to return to ministry.
 This time Mark is listening to God’s prompting.
 He is using his gift of worship and encouragement to lead others to freedom to be the people God created them to be and to think outside the box of conventional ministry.

 Jody is a woman who met Christ at the young age of 6 and has never looked back.
 Having been taught the Word of God her entire life Jody was blessed with believing it’s words were true for life.
 It was in Junior High that she realized that her life would include public ministry.
 Having no idea what that might look like she just continued to immerse herself in surroundings where she could learn and share the Word of God.
 She was privileged to spend a year at Northwestern College in Roseville, Minnesota.
 It was during that year that it became real to her that not everyone believed God’s Word literally the way she did.
-Whether through opportunities presented when working as a nurse, a wife and mom, or in direct ministry Jody looks for every opportunity the Lord has gives her to exhort and challenge others that God is far beyond our imagination.
+Whether through opportunities presented when working as a nurse, a wife and mom, or in church Jody looks for every opportunity the Lord has gives her to exhort and challenge others that God is far beyond our imagination.
 In fact, He’s downright extravagant.
 Speaking to women’s groups and team teaching with her husband Mark regarding marriage or worship, event planning, as well as the day to day operations of Treasure Chest Ministries are Jody’s areas of ministry.